pnnl/ruleset-checking-tool/docs/section21/Rule21-3.md

 **Applicability Check:**

 1. Rule is applicable if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12: `PLACEHOLDER`
+2. B-RMR is not modeled with purchased heating: `if RULE-21-1 == "NOT APPLICABLE":`

 ## Rule Logic: